 Ensure Your Building Has a Solid Foundation

 Your building’s foundation must be built on solid, undisturbed ground.
-This is where a geotechnical engineer can help you.
-If you do not build on solid, stable ground, you run the risk of having the ground shift or settle after you build.
+This is where geotechnical engineers or piling companies with expertise in foundation stabilization can be instrumental in that they prevent such problems and ensure the long-term stability of your build.
+If you do not build on solid, stable ground, you run the risk of having the ground shift or settle after you build, potentially leading to structural issues.
 If that happens, it can cause huge cracks within the walls and the foundation, and it could even cause structural failure.
-Foundation problems may not become apparent for years and are very difficult to fix.
-Cracked walls are also difficult and expensive to fix.
-If the ground is shifting under the foundation, cracks will be a recurring problem.
+Foundation problems may not become apparent for years and are very difficult to fix, while if the ground is shifting under the foundation, cracks – which are again difficult and expensive to fix – will be a recurring problem.
+It is, as such, paramount that your project is built upon a solid foundation.

 Avoid Building on Bedrock